fairyeszhuo/GEO4962-2021/_episodes/05-SPARC-climatology.md

 ~~~
 {: .language-python}

-You are now ready to visualize zonal wind and temperature from CMIP6 model data and start the exercise where you will compare this with the SPARC climatology.
+You are now ready to visualize zonal wind and temperature from CMIP6 model data and start the home-assignment where you will compare this with the SPARC climatology!

--->

 > ## Home-assignment
 >